View Lula Sanderson's Obituary on CommercialAppeal.com and share memories

 Lula Martin Sanderson

-Rev. Sanderson leaves her daughter, Lucinda; mother, Rev. Linda Martin of Memphis, TN; father, Rev. Elmer Martin (Patricia) of Dayton, OH; brother, Rickey Martin of Louisville, KY; niece, Alexis and nephew, Zion of Louisville, KY.
+Rev. Sanderson leaves her daughter, Lucinda Patti, and mother, Rev. Linda Martin of Memphis, TN; father, Rev. Elmer S. Martin (Patricia) of Dayton, OH; brother, Rickey Martin of Louisville, KY; and neice and nephew, Alexis and Zion of Louisville, KY.

+Visitation will be Thursday, December 12th from 5pm to 7pm.
+There will be a viewing on Friday, December 13th at 10am.